 Exceptional cases and up-to-date articles are vital for Radiopaedia.org.
-To take the first steps towards contributing content, see the quick “how to” videos on our style guide and help page.
+To take the first steps towards contributing content just access our Editing Articles Quick Start Guide.

 The accuracy and continued development of Radiopaedia.org is overseen by a dedicated group of volunteer editors.
 The open credentials and desire to create a free world-class resource are similar to those of Wikipedia.
 However, the importance of accurate information means that checks and balances of additions are required for Radiopaedia.org and our editors provide this.
 They constantly review additions and changes to articles and cases, something that is facilitated by being spread around the globe through a variety of time zones.